scionproto/scion/doc/dev/build.rst

 Without running all checks locally, it is likely that there will be frustrating cycles with the CI system rejecting your changes.
 See :doc:`setup` for instructions on how to set up Bazel and the full development environment.
+For Hummingbird, ``go build`` uses the checked-in generated AES assembly files; validate that they match the current generator and Go toolchain with ``go run ./tools/gen_hbird_aesasm -check``.

 Prerequisites
 -------------